Epic-Institute/positive-disruption/cdr/README.md

     def curr_year_cost(self) -> float:
 ```

-3. **Project’s annualized cost ($/tCO2)**, returning single the “sticker price” $/tCO2 (in 2020$) of the project used for comparison with other CDR projects.
+3. **Project’s annualized cost ($/tCO2)**, returning the “sticker price” $/tCO2 (in 2020$) of the project used for comparison with other CDR projects.
 This is not adjusted for the impacts of incidental emissions or CDR credits and is based on the project’s capacity (`self.capacity`) and its original deployment level (`self.deployment_level`).
-Has the header:
     * Should account for cost declines via learning curves, if applicable.
     * Has the header:
 ```